Bionus/imgbrd-grabber/docs/docs/compilation.md

 ### Dependencies

 Bullets with '`*`' are mandatory, other are optional.
 Note that the compiler used for official builds is Visual Studio 2019.
 You can use MinGW or a more recent version of MSVC if it works for you.
-However know that this is the one used to push releases and updates.
+However, know that this is the one used to push releases and updates.

 * `*`Qt 5.14 or higher (MSVC 2019)
 * `*`Visual Studio 2019 C++ compiler